 PAW Team requires all companion animals in your household be spayed or neutered if he/she is at least 12 weeks of age.
 We will make rare exceptions for older animals or those with dire medical problems.
 But don't worry.... we provide free spay/neuter surgeries for all our clients!
-We partner with the Oregon Humane Society to perform spay/neuter surgeries for the pets of our clients.
+We partner with the Oregon Humane Society to perform spay/neuter surgeries for the pets of our clients with funding provided by C-SNIP, a partnership program between PAW Team and Animal Aid.
 And the best part is that all pets can receive vaccines, a microchip, and a nail trim at the time of surgery too!
 All these services are at no cost!

 All animals in your household are eligible for PAW Team’s spay/neuter program, even if they do not qualify for our other services due to the large number of pets in your household.
 If you refuse to make an appointment to get your animal(s) spayed/neutered, or do not show up to your appointment, you will no longer be eligible to receive PAW Team services for any animal in your household.
 If an unforeseen event occurs and you cannot make the spay/neuter appointment, you can reschedule once before becoming ineligible.